-"Changing The Church" - Acts 10:34-48
+"They Become Us" - Acts 10:34-48

-Can you imagine how uneasy those disciples with Peter must have been?
+Can you imagine how those disciples with Peter must have been worried?
 "This is crazy!
 How are we ever going to explain this when we get back to Jerusalem?!
-It has been a strange enough journey down here to Joppa and Caesarea, but this latest happening with these Gentiles is surely the strangest thing we've encountered.
-And Peter, far from putting his foot down as we'd expect, well, he's been right there promoting the whole thing, even going so far as baptizing these outsiders.
+It's been a strange enough journey down here to Joppa and Caesarea, but this latest thing with these Gentiles is surely the weirdest thing so far.
+And Peter, instead of putting his foot down, he's been right there promoting the whole thing, even going so far as baptizing these outsiders.
 What is the church coming to?"